 "Ain't they beauties, though!"
 Jim exclaimed at sight of the pearls; and for a time he had eyes only for them.
+"Accordin' to the experts, worth from fifty to seventy thousan' dollars."

 "An' women like them things," Matt commented.
-"An' they'll do everything to get 'em-sell themselves, commit murder, anything."
+"An' they'll do everything to get 'em--sell themselves, commit murder, anything."